john-science/python_for_scientists/classes/12_matplotlib/lecture_12.md

 #### Anaconda

 Consider installing [Anaconda](http://docs.continuum.io/anaconda/install.html) instead.
-Anaconda is Python packaged with over 100 tools and libraries that you will want (This includes matplotlib and everything else we will use in this course.)
+Anaconda is Python packaged with hundreds of tools and libraries that you will want (This includes matplotlib and everything else we will use in this course.)

 ## Outline